peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

     public string ToDisplayString();

 Converts this named-address object to a text string intended for display to end users.
-The returned string is not intended to be parsed.
+The returned string is not intended to be parsed by computer programs.

 <b>Return Value:</b>

-The return value is not documented yet.
+A text string of this named-address object, intended for display to end-users.

 <a id="ToDisplayStringShort_System_Collections_Generic_IList"></a>
 ### ToDisplayStringShort